githubtraining/write-docker-actions/responses/14_create-js-files.md

    run();
    ```

-1. Commit the changes to the `action-three` branch.
+1. Commit the changes to this branch.
 1. Click the green `Commit new file` button

 ---